 It is important to note that including all variations of an individuals name, including former names, is essential for the integrity of the result.
 A former name or alias may not only identify a match that could be overlooked, but is also essential in assisting Police Agencies discount matches that may not be the subject.

 When a match is identified, details of the offence, court, date and court result are provided.

 What is the Spent Convictions Scheme?

 The aim of the Spent Conviction Scheme (“the Scheme”) is to prevent discrimination on the basis of certain previous convictions.
 Spent convictions legislation limits the use and disclosure of older, less serious convictions and findings of guilt.
-Each Australian police agency will apply the relevant Spent Convictions legislation/ information release policy prior to disclosure of Police History Information.
+Each Australian police agency will apply the relevant Spent Convictions legislation/ information release policy prior to disclosure of Police Information.

 Spent convictions for certain offences will be released where the check is required for specific purposes regardless of how old the convictions are.

 Due to the Scheme, and depending on the purpose (role) of the police check being undertaken, candidates and clients should both be aware that candidates do not necessarily need to declare all of the offences that may be in their background.